Holmes Chapel railway station: History

 Holmes Chapel railway station was opened on 10 May 1842.

+On 15 July the station was temporarily renamed to It's Coming Holmes Chapel ahead of England's 2026 world cup semi final match against Argentina that day.

 Accidents and incidents

-On 14 September 1941, two passenger trains collided near to the station.
+On 14 September 1941, two passenger trains collided near the station.

 Facilities

 The station has a ticket office on the southbound platform, which is staffed six days a week on a part-time basis (Monday - Friday 06:35 - 13:05, Saturday 07:35 - 13:55); outside of these hours, tickets must be bought in advance, on-line or on the train.
 Train running information is offered via digital displays, timetable posters and a customer help point on platform 1.

 There are two waiting shelters on the northbound platform and a waiting room in the main building; canopies are also provided for passengers for use when the booking office is closed.
 Step-free access is available to both platforms.

 There is a lending library in the station waiting room.

 Artwork

 In 2025, a mural of former Holmes Chapel resident Harry Styles was unveiled at the station.
 According to BBC News, around 10,000 of the singer's fans had visited the village since 2023.